DPR-droid/2021_11_pands-project/README.md

     pip install -U scikit-learn

 ### Supervised machine learning
-The method choosen for Machine Learning is called k-nearest neighbors (KNN) algorithm.
-A supervised machine learning algorithm (as opposed to an unsupervised machine learning algorithm) is one that relies on labeled input data to learn a function that produces an appropriate output when given new unlabeled data.
+The method chosen for Machine Learning is called k-nearest neighbours (KNN) algorithm.
+A supervised machine learning algorithm (as opposed to an unsupervised machine learning algorithm) is one that relies on labelled input data to learn a function that produces an appropriate output when given new unlabelled data.
 [9]

 The dataset was split into training and test data, and then create the model and test accuracy of the model with an accuracy of 0.9736842105263158.
 Then to test the model with dimensions to get output of iris species the following was used as input

     np.array([[6.9, 2.9, 4, 1.5]])